Architectural Technology & Building Sciences

-FLCC's Architectural Technology and Building Sciences program prepares you for a wide variety of career paths in the architectural field and related industries.
-With this program, you'll receive the education you need in preparation for exploring a four-year science or five-year professional architectural degree program.
-Completing at least two years of post-secondary training and developing strong technical skills and experience using CAD systems will prepare you for opportunities in this field.
+FLCC's Architectural Technology and Building Sciences degree program will prepare you for a variety of career paths in the architectural field and related industries.
+In this program, you'll receive a solid education that will get you ready to explore a four-year science or five-year professional architectural degree program.
+Completing at least two years of post-secondary training, in addition to developing strong technical skills and gaining experience using CAD systems, will prepare you for opportunities in this field.

 Program Learning Outcomes

 Upon completion of this degree program, students will be able to:

 - Design projects based on the study of historic precedence and its evolution to stimulate artistic sensitivities and creative sensibilities.

 - Analyze construction materials, methods, techniques and sustainability.